Bearle/django_private_chat2/example/frontend/README.md

 ## Preface:

 In order to run the app, you won't need this app explicitely.
 The app is built & shipped via main.css & main.js in the folder above (in static) and is used by Django in base.html template.

+Default backend address (hard-coded) is `http://127.0.0.1:8000`

 If you wish to build it yourself (or for development), read below.